 Prior to her leadership efforts, Jessica left an abusive marriage and started her entrepreneur journey in New York City while raising three young kids on her own.
 On top of her experience as a health radio show host, she has been featured in media such as Cosmopolitan Magazine and Rogers TV, various podcasts and has given talks at Humber College, Mississauga City Hall and at an event for international peace activist and conscious hip-hop artist, Emmanuel Jal.
 She has provided insight to government organizations and law enforcement on gaps in the judicial system when it comes to protecting the safety of those who’ve experienced domestic violence.
-For three years and because of her own experiences of rape, partner violence and abuse, Jessica also facilitated sacred sex and intimacy workshops for singles and couples across North America and has helped women who’ve been affected by sexual trauma reclaim their sexuality.

-Known to have her ‘nice girl’ side unapologetically drop the regular F-bomb, Jessica nourishes her soul with healthy home-cooked meals, traveling and making regular date nights with her second husband Michael, and family time with their three children, a non-negotiable.
+Known to have her ‘sweet girl’ side unapologetically drop the regular F-bomb, Jessica nourishes her soul with healthy home-cooked meals, traveling and making regular date nights with her second husband Michael, and family time with their three children, a non-negotiable.